linkorb/php-conventions/ci.md

 ### jobs/build/steps/cache

 To speed up, we retrieve caching and upload it after changing it.
-We use the checksum of `composer.json` (you can replace this whith `package.json` or `requirements.txt`, whatever the packagemanager of your platform).
+We use the checksum of `composer.json` (you can replace this with `package.json` or `requirements.txt`, whatever the package manager of your platform).
 The checksum is being used to reduce the weight of constantly moving files (if you only use the last cache, then you don't have the cache of removed dependencies anymore).

 #### Multiple cached folders